 Higher Vehicle Costs, Lower Fuel Costs.
 A plug-in hybrid can cost roughly $4 to $8 thousand more than a comparable non-plug-in hybrid.
 Using electricity is much cheaper than using gasoline, but whether fuel savings will offset the higher vehicle cost depends on the vehicle purchased, the percentage of miles operating on electricity, fuel costs, and ownership length.
 Federal tax incentives up to $7,500 are currently available for qualifying plug-ins.

 Re-charging Takes Time.
 Re-charging the battery using a 120-volt household outlet can take several hours; re-charging using a 240-volt home or public charger can take roughly 1 to 4 hours; while a "quick charge" to 80% capacity may take as little as 30 minutes.
-However, these vehicles don't have to be plugged in to be driven.
+However, these vehicles don't have to be plugged in.
 They can be fueled solely with gasoline but will not achieve maximum range or fuel economy without charging.

 Estimating Fuel Economy.
 Since a plug-in can operate on electricity alone, gasoline alone, or a mixture of the two, EPA provides a fuel economy estimate for gasoline-only operation and an estimate for electric-only or gas-and-electric operation—both for combined city-highway driving.